aws-powertools/powertools-lambda-typescript/docs/core/logger.md

         // Enable the clean state flag
         @logger.injectLambdaContext({ clearState: true })
         public async handler(_event: any, _context: any): Promise<void> {
-            // Peristent attributes added inside the handler will NOT be cached
+            // Persistent attributes added inside the handler will NOT be cached
             // across invocations
             if (event['special_key'] === '123456'){
                 logger.appendKeys({